-• NPS categories to be addressed: Agriculture, rangeland grazing, wildlife management, recreation
+• NPS categories to be addressed: Agriculture, Rangeland, Irrigated Crop Production, Wildlife and Fisheries Management, Silviculture, and Recreation Management

 The U.S. government has a unique legal and political relationship with Indigenous nations, pueblos, and Tribes as provided in the U.S. Constitution and in treaties, court decisions. and federal statutes.
 Within the government-to-government relationship, the Bureau of Indian Affairs (BIA) provides services directly or through contracts, grants, or compacts to 562 federally recognized Tribes, with a service population of about 1.9 million.
 While the role of the BIA has changed significantly in the past three decades in response to a greater emphasis on self-governance and self-determination, Tribes still look to the BIA for a broad spectrum of services.
 The BIA offers an extensive scope of programs that covers the entire range of federal, State and local government services, including several that affect water quality.